4e6anenk0/settings_provider/README.md

 `defaultValue` - the default value.
 It also specifies the type for the property.

 `id` - key for value or name.
-It is better to call it the same as the variable.
+It's better to call it the same as the variable.

 `isLocalStored` - parameter that indicates whether data should be stored in local storage.
 Optional parameter.
 The default value is `false`.

-#### Settings widget
+#### 2. Settings widget

 In order to use the package in your project, you need to wrap the application creation function in `Settings()` widget at the top level.
 This will allow you to get the configuration before the application UI starts rendering.
-This is necessary for consistent creation of the application, so that the configuration of the session matches the data of the local storage.
+This is necessary for consistent creation of the app, so that the configuration of the session matches the data of the local storage.

-The Settings() widget is responsible for implementing settings in the widget tree.
-To implement settings, you need to create a controller asynchronously using the consit() static function and pass a list of properties as a parameter:
+The `Settings()` widget is responsible for implementing settings in the widget tree.
+To implement settings, you need to create a controller asynchronously using the `consit()` static function and pass a list of properties as a parameter:

+Example how to create controller.
+The `properties` parameter is `List<Property>`:

 ```dart
 SettingsController controller =